doubleloop-io/applied-fp-workshop-scala/PITCHME.md

 ---

-> ...most of the issues that I was presenting techniques for in the Working Effectively Legacy Code book were issues of mutable state.
+> ...most of the issues that I was presenting techniques for in the Working Effectively with Legacy Code book were issues of mutable state.
 >
 > Michael Feathers (https://bit.ly/3cQacaz)